cap-security-cartel/report-generator/source/report.md

 ### Admin can drain invested assets via `rescueERC20` function

-## Description The `rescueERC20()` function is designed with a protection mechanism that prevents the removal of listed assets from the vault.
+**Description:** The `rescueERC20()` function is designed with a protection mechanism that prevents the removal of listed assets from the vault.

 ```solidity
 function rescueERC20(IVault.VaultStorage storage $, address _asset, address _receiver) external {